While we were not able to meet in person this year, we are excited to have our community come together to create two videos for you to enjoy.

 - Powwow Etiquette with Richard Jackson Jr. – run time 39:09

-Aboriginal Services would also like to take this opportunity to mention Orange Shirt Day is tomorrow, September 30, 2020.
+Indigenous Services would also like to take this opportunity to mention Orange Shirt Day is September 30, 2022.
 Please wear an orange shirt to acknowledge the harm residential schools have caused, the healing that is still occurring with the survivors, and to show commitment to continued reconciliation.
 Visit https://www.orangeshirtday.org to learn more.

 What is a Powwow?

 Powwow time is the Native Canadian people's way of meeting together, to join in dancing, singing, visiting, renewing old friendships and make new ones.

 This is a time to renew thought of the old ways and to preserve a rich heritage.
 There are several different stories of how the Powwow was started.
 Some believe that the war dance societies of the Ponca and other Southern Plains tribes were the origin of the Powwow.

 Powwow singers are very important figures in the Native Canadian culture.
 Without them there would be no dancing.
 The songs are of many varieties, from religious to war to social.

 As various nations gathered together, they would share their songs, often changing the songs so singers of different nations could join.
 With these changes came the use of "vocables" to replace the words of the old songs.
 Thus, some songs today are sung in vocables with no words.